tradle/cloudpal/README.md

 - pay with crypto first
 - QUESTION - No logs? if I save browsing history there, can someone snoop?
 Must be encrypted …
 -

+### Not aimed for and not supported
+- Torrenting of movies and other copyrighted materials
+- Geolocation switching to watch Netflix shows not available in your home country
+- Anonymity of your home IP address